MajekDev/HexNicks/README.md

 ## Contributing

-SimpleHomes is open-source and licensed under the [MIT License](https://github.com/Majekdor/SimpleHomes/blob/main/LICENSE), so if you want to use any code contained in the plugin or clone the repository and make some changes, go ahead!
+HexNicks is open-source and licensed under the [MIT License](https://github.com/Majekdor/SimpleHomes/blob/main/LICENSE), so if you want to use any code contained in the plugin or clone the repository and make some changes, go ahead!

 If you've found a bug within the plugin and would like to just make the changes to fix it yourself, you're free to do so and make a pull request here on GitHub.
 If you make significant contributions to the project, and by significant I mean one little PR to fix a tiny bug doesn't count as significant, you can earn the Contributor role in my [Discord](https://discord.gg/CGgvDUz).